WebSphere Application Server

 There are quick initial detailed analysis snapshots available using the binary scanner command line tool.
 This is ideal for quick evaluation, developers not using Eclipse based IDEs, and access to overview for any possible migration issues.

-If you’re currently running a soon-to-be outdated version of WAS, reach out to us to speak to an expert on your migration, upgrade, and back-level support options.
+If you’re currently running an outdated version of WAS, reach out to us to speak to an expert on your migration, upgrade, and back-level support options.